Chantel Prat

 (206) 543-5136

-Interests: Brain Basis of Individual Differences in Language and Cognitive Abilities, Right Hemisphere Language, Working Memory, Bilingualism, Second Language Learning and Proficiency, Reading Ability
+Interests: Neural Basis of Individual Differences in Symbolic Cognitive Abilities, Self-Efficacy, Coding, Right Hemisphere Language, Working Memory, Bilingualism, Second Language Learning

 Research

-My research investigates the nature of individual differences in language and cognitive abilities.
-My current work at the Cognition and Cortical Dynamics Laboratory employs the combination of functional neuroimaging (fMRI), Electroencephalography, (EEG), Transcranial Magnetic Stimulation (TMS), and behavioral paradigms to investigate the neural basis of individual differences in language and cognition.
-I am particularly interested in how biology and experience interact to give rise to complex cognitive abilities.
+My research investigates the nature of individual differences in symbolic skill learning such as reading, second language acquisition, and computer programming.
+My current work at the Cognition and Cortical Dynamics Laboratory employs the combination of functional neuroimaging (fMRI), Electroencephalography, (EEG), and behavioral paradigms to investigate the neural basis of individual differences in cognition.
+I am particularly interested in how biology and experience interact to shape complex skill learning.

 Education